Music

 “The whole place sold out and the venue asked to book us for another two days.”
 “As a friend and stellar musician, in his own right, used to say, ‘Professionals practice until they can’t get it wrong.’
 I believe each of us in this band understands the tenor of that statement, and we each have what’s needed to become better, using such thinking.
 We have a special breed of folks here in Nawty Dawg.”

 “Bass guitar is a deep and resonating instrument, and I love the feeling of being in sync with the group when it all just ‘clicks in.’
-In my musical career, I’ve been fortunate to have played with some of the ‘heavy hitters’ on tour.
-The rock-and-roll lifestyle is nothing to be discounted; those guys and gals are tough as rocks, and dedicated… and they know how to party, too!”
+In my musical career, I’ve been fortunate to have played with some very talented folks.
+It's true what's said about the best musicians in the business: those guys and gals are tough as rocks, and dedicated."

 “People pull me aside a lot during breaks in the show.
 But once, my heart truly swelled, when a woman shared her vulnerability with me, telling me that she was finding life too difficult to ‘go on,’ but that coming to the show and hearing us play/sing had inspired something within her to ‘keep going.’
 That floored me; I’d never had anyone say such a thing.
 Moments like that can, simply, change you.”
 “On two separate occasions, I was given a $100 bill, just to sing a Janis [Joplin] song! …because the person said he ‘needed to hear me sing it.’
 That was, quite simply, the definition of *humbling* for me.”